NikosVlachakis/Information-Systems-Analysis-and-Design/README.md

 We completed the following steps in the project:

-1. **Installation and setup of Apache Spark**: Using local or Okeanos-based resources, we installed and set up Apache Spark as our open-source, distributed analytics engine for executing different operators.
+1. **Installation and setup of Apache Spark**: Using Okeanos-based resources, we installed and set up Apache Spark as our open-source, distributed analytics engine for executing different operators.

 2. **Operator Selection**: We selected three operators from Apache Spark's MLLib library: k-means, random forest regression, and Word2Vec.
 These operators are diverse but belong to the same family.

-3. **Data Generation and Loading**: Using an artificial data generator, we created sample input data for the operators.
-The input data was of different sizes and structures, including graphs of different types and data points of different dimensions.
+3. **Data Generation and Loading**: Using an artificial data generator per operator, we created sample input data for the operators.
+The input data was of different sizes and structures and data points of different dimensions.

-4. **Measurement of Performance and Modeling**: We executed multiple combinations of data to operator and monitored, for each combination, the total running time and main memory cluster usage, and other useful statistics.
+4. **Measurement of Performance and Modeling**: We executed multiple combinations of data to operator and monitored, for each combination, the total running time and main memory cluster usage.
 This data was then used to train a regression model to create accurate prediction models with minimal error in unseen data inputs.

 ## How to Run Experiments